\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Introduction

+\item We propose \textsc{NaVIDA}, a novel VLN framework that augments policy learning with action-grounded visual dynamics driven by inverse dynamics supervision (IDS).
+By aligning these two objectives in a shared feature and action space, \textsc{NaVIDA} achieves more stable and consistent navigation.

+\item We introduce a Hierarchical Probabilistic Action Chunking (HPAC) mechanism to temporally structure the agent's trajectory into variable-length semantic units.
+This design improves robustness to minor execution variations, and provides the inverse-dynamics objective with richer visual-transition cues, effectively extending the planning horizon.

-\item Comprehensive experiments on VLN-CE benchmarks demonstrate that \textsc{NaVIDA} attains SOTA performance with fewer parameters, confirming the efficiency and effectiveness of our design and highlighting the value of inverse dynamic modeling for VLN. \end{itemize}
+\item Comprehensive experiments demonstrate that \textsc{NaVIDA} achieves SOTA performance with fewer parameters.
+Real-world tests confirm feasibility, robustness, and faster, more efficient execution, demonstrating the practical benefits of our joint action-understanding approach in physical environments. \end{itemize}